-The goal of the residence staff at Milligan College is to provide the physical environment and professional services to help students have an effective educational living/learning experience which will contribute to every aspect of student life - spiritual, social, academic, and physical.
-Interaction and cooperation are essential to growth in the residence hall experience.
+The goal of the residence staff at Milligan College is to provide the physical environment and professional services to help students have an effective educational living/learning experience which will contribute to every aspect of student life-spiritual, social, academic, and physical.
+Interaction and cooperation are essential to personal growth in the residence hall.
 To this end, students and staff work together to communicate clearly, to encourage one another, and to uphold fairly the standards of communal living.

-Head Residents are members of the student development staff, advised by the coordinators of Residence Life.
-Each Head Resident is responsible for administering and operating a resident hall and for supervising residents and taking care of needs.
-Resident Assistants (RAs) are upperclass students who assist the Head Resident in the supervision, counsel, and direction of life and activities in the residence hall.
-They are resource people, liaisons, and informal counselors.
-By close contact with their peers, RAs challenge students to make the most of their college experience.
+Resident Directors are members of the student development staff, advised by the coordinators of Residence Life.
+Each Resident Director is responsible for administering and operating a residence hall and for supervising residents and taking care of needs.
+Resident Assistants (RA's) are upperclass students who assist the Resident Director in the supervision, counsel, and direction of life and activities in the residence hall.
+They are resource people, liasons, and informal counselors.
+By close contact with their peers, RA's challenge students to make the most of their college experience.

-The Head Residents and their staffs are considered officials and they operate under the jurisdiction of the college administration.
+The Resident Directors and their staffs are considered officials and they operate under the jurisdiction of the college administration.
 The Dean of Students is responsible for the administration, supervision, and coordination of the entire residence staff.

-Each residence hall has a council that passes regulations affecting the welfare of residence hall students, hears complaints and requests from the students and makes an effort to relieve complaints and to meet such requests as far as possible.
+Each residence hall has a constitution and a council that passes regulations affecting the welfare of residence hall students, hears complaints and requests from the students and makes an effort to relieve complaints and to meet such requests as far as possible.

 The residence hall council works out a flexible system applied to offenders on the basis of reason and justice and passes regulations when such is deemed necessary by the council.
 Each council may work out a system of penalties when such is deemed necessary.
+Residence hall dues of a minimal amount per semester provide funding for special projects and activities.